City Hunter (1993 film): Home media

 On 23 April 2001, a DVD was released by Hong Kong Legends in the United Kingdom in Region 2.
 Two years later, Fortune Star released a 3 disc set on 29 December 2003 with two other martial arts films: Story of Ricky and The Dragon from Russia.
 In the United States, the first DVD release was a port of the Mega Star Region 0 release repackaged by Tai Seng.
-Later on, 20th Century Fox Home Entertainment released a region 1 DVD in 2004 utilizing the remastered Fortune Star transfer.
+Later on, 20th Century Fox Home Entertainment (under licensed from Fortune Star) released a region 1 DVD in 2004 utilizing the remastered Fortune Star transfer.
 It was released again in 2012 by Shout Factory in a double feature single disc with Battle Creek Brawl on both DVD and Blu-ray.

 All currently available versions restore a scene that was removed from both the theatrical release as well as the LaserDisc versions of the film.
 The scene involves one of Kaori's suitors going on a rant about foreign tourists (to wit, Richard Norton's band of terrorists) and saying that he hopes they die of AIDS in Chinese, only to discover that they understood him very well.
 The scene was removed because the film's distributors were concerned that foreign audiences might be offended by the homophobic nature of the scene.